sigmarising/Statistical-Learning-Method/README.md

 # MachineLearningBook
-A repo for managing implementations for the book: statistical learning method.
+A repo for managing slides and implementations for the book: statistical learning method.